Magic Mill sounds like a location out of a fairytale story or Dungeons and Dragons game.

 Throughout multiple meals and tests, I have not encountered any major problem that would have caused me not to recommend buying this slow cooker.

 I am a bit torn.

-On the one hand, You have here almost classic with the added bonus of innovative locking lid.
+On the one hand, You have here almost classic with the added bonus of an innovative locking lid.
 On the other, this innovation comes with its own problems.
-Mainly in terms of locking mechanism itself.
+Mainly in terms of the locking mechanism itself.